How feedback management leads to improved customer satisfaction and retention

 Asking them.

 When you collect feedback data, you start seeing patterns.
 When a certain number of customers mention or ask for the same thing, you’ve got to start paying attention.
-Actionable insights like these can really share your product strategy.
+An actionable customer insight like this can really share your product strategy.
 You can use feedback management software to process feedback quickly and efficiently.

 Feedback tool